Reduce Your Home Loan with Expert Advice

 Read the full post here including how we saved one family $280 a week using this debt consolidation strategy.

-- You are paying principal interest on both; AND
+- Your paying principal and interest repayments on both loans

 Key benefit: